CSIM-Toolkits/SlicerDiffusionComplexityMap/docs/index.md

 The `Diffusion Complexity` extension is a simple way to collect the `dc` map using a GUI interface.
 The images below represents some examples in comparison with the classical FA and ADC maps for DTI images:

 ![FA map](assets/FA_diff_example.png){ width="300" .center}
-A CBF map example, using multi PLD ASL imaging acquisition
+A FA map example

 ![ADC map](assets/ADC_diff_example.png){ width="300" .center}
-A ATT map example, using multi PLD ASL imaging acquisition
+A ADC map example

 ![DC map](assets/DC_diff_example.png){ width="300" .center}
-A T1 blood-GM map example, using the Multi TE ASL imaging acquisition
+A DC map example

 ## Modules